suryapavan1912/scrapper/USAGE.md

 - **Cities Collection** (`cities`)
   - Contains information about cities, including name, slug, state, coordinates
-  - Each city has a unique slug (e.g., "seattle-wa")
+  - Each city has a unique slug (e.g., "seattle")
   - Used to validate data collection requests
   - Stores geographical information for website city pages

 - **Raw Places Collection** (`raw_places`)
-  - Contains the original, unmodified data from the APIs
+  - Contains the original, unmodified data from Google Places API
-  - Each document includes metadata about the source, city, and category
+  - Each document includes metadata about the city and category
   - When importing new data, existing entries are updated
   - Best for inspecting raw API responses

 - **Processed Places Collection** (`processed_places`)
   - Contains normalized, deduplicated data
-  - All data follows a consistent schema regardless of source
+  - All data follows a consistent schema
   - Includes source IDs to trace back to original data
   - Ready to use in your website